Shelikhov/Terraform/aws/modules/compute-module/readme.txt

 Infrastructure with compute resources for web server and RDS

-1.To replace path to an id_rsa key to connect to ec2 instances in variables.tf file, parameter file_ssh_id_rsa 2.To replace path to a web-server script file in variables.tf file parameter file_user_data 3.To replace s3 bucket information in following files:
+1.To replace path to an id_rsa key to connect to ec2 instances in variables.tf file, parameter ec2_file_ssh_id_rsa_path 2.To replace path to a web-server script file in variables.tf file parameter file_user_data 3.To replace s3 bucket information in following files:
 - dependencies.tf